axibase/atsd-use-cases/python-budget/README.md

 As a result, the estimated annual budget balance is a deficit of `$685` billion, a number that is materially different from the estimated surplus of `$15` million.

+The above query may be executed in the ATSD web console or the [ATSD API Client for Python](https://github.com/axibase/atsd-api-python), where the data may be queried using SQL and visualized for ad-hoc analysis.
 For multi-line queries in the Python interface, define a variable `q = """`.
 Close the query with `"""`.
 The complete query will be:

 ```python
 >>> q = """